Key Breed Facts

 If you are looking to buy a Keeshond, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £700 for a well-bred pedigree puppy.

-As a rough guide, the average cost to keep and care for a Keeshond would be between £60 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Keeshond would be between £60 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Keeshond puppy.

 Click 'Like' if you love Keeshonds.